A) Do I need a visa?

 2) By taxi

-Make sure you only take a cab ordered from the taxi machines to your right as you exit with your luggage (their price should be no more than RON 1.99/km).
+Make sure you only take a cab ordered from the touch screen terminals for taxi requests, situated to your left as you exit with your luggage (fares between 1.89 lei/km and 3.5 lei/km; good prices should be no more than 2.3lei/km).
 Very few take credit cards, so make sure you have cash (and exact change).
+These cars will be situated on the ground floor, in front of the Arrivals terminal.

 3) Using ride sharing apps